 The purpose of Small Business Technology Transfer (STTR) and Small Business Innovation Research (SBIR) program is to harness the innovative talents of our nation’s small technology companies for U.S. military and economic strength.
 STTR’s most important role is to bridge the gap between performance of basic science and commercialization of resulting innovations.

 The STTR program is for US profit/no-profit small businesses located in the US with less than 500 people and 51% owned by one or more US citizens.
-It requires small business to collaborate with a research institution in Phase I and Phase II.
+It requires a small businesses to collaborate with a research institution in Phase I and Phase II.
 Federal agencies with extramural research and development (R&D) budgets that exceed $1 billion are required to reserve 0.3% of the extramural research budget for STTR awards to small businesses.

 The mission of the STTR program is to support scientific excellence and technological innovation through the investment of Federal research funds in critical American priorities to build a strong national economy.
 The programs’ goals are to: